taniarascia/taniarascia.com/content/posts/2018-08-20-getting-started-with-react.md

 }
 ```

 Now let's go ahead and create a `Form` component in a new file called `Form.js`.
-We're going to create a class component, and within we'll use a `constructor()`, which we haven't done thus far.
-We'll need the `constructor()` to use `this`, and to receive the `props` of the parent.

 We're going to set the initial state of the `Form` to be an object with some empty properties, and assign that initial state to `this.state`.